Ahmo934/EVENTURI-for-MAKCU/README.md

 # EVENTURI-for-MAKCU
-High-performance color-based aimbot for use with MAKCU hardware, featuring configurable detection, smooth mouse control and live GUI for 2pc setup.

 **EVENTURI for MAKCU** is a modern, highly-configurable colorbot aimbot, designed for low-latency hardware-based mouse control (MAKCU device).
 It provides advanced color detection, adjustable region-of-interest, ultra-smooth aiming, and a beautiful, easy-to-use GUI.